Zakichanu/HackerRank-7-Days-Prep/Day_3/readme.md

 ## [Zig Zag Sequence](Zig_Zag_Sequence)

-In this challenge, the task is to debug the existing code ([in java](Zig_Zag_Sequence/BuggedSolution.java)) to successfully execute all provided test files.
+In this challenge, the task is to debug the existing code ([Java](Zig_Zag_Sequence/BuggedSolution.java)) to successfully execute all provided test files.